GeorgeAnguah/todoList-react-spring/README.md

 ## Notes

-* Start Spring Boot application first by changing directory into spring-boot-backend then - **mvn spring-boot:run** or **mvnw spring-boot:run**
+* Start Spring Boot application first by changing directory into todolist then - **mvn spring-boot:run** or **mvnw spring-boot:run**

 * Start React application by changing directory into react-frontend then - **npm install** then **npm start**